 While every product claims to be the best tool for ramping up your audience and engagement, leading to higher conversions, it is important to understand which one would actually work for your business.
 So far, we have analyzed the leading products- Mailerlite and Mailchimp.
-Let’s see what Convertkit offers.
+Now it is time to know what Convertkit offers when compared to MailerLite.

 Sign up: Signing up on ConvertKit is probably the fastest, unlike on MailerLite.
 A step that takes the longest on Mailerlite is their user verifications which is a great thing but tests your patience.

 Customer Support: Other than the Chat support, ConvertKit also organizes workshops that you can make use of.
 Also, they offer the chat option, ever before you sign up so you can clear all your queries before you begin.

 On Mailerlite also, you will have enough options to reach out to customer support- email, live chat, and a knowledge base center to keep you updated on the product.

 Email Campaigns: This is where Mailerlite takes away the cake.
 You get a simplified Drag and Drop feature to create beautiful email campaigns on Mailerlite.
 However, there is no such option on Convert Kit, which means you will have to work with HTML and CSS to create emails.
 Non-tech users find this extremely tough to start with!

 Mailerlite and Aweber Comparison